james-york/james-york.github.io/_posts/2023-02-22-c-schneider-trpg-tblt-comparison.md

 ---
 layout: article
 title: 'Schneider, C. (2023).
-On the similarities of slaying dragons and ordering food:'
+On the similarities of slaying dragons and ordering food'
 article_header:
   type: overlay
   theme: light